Operation Hotel Intercontinental

-Operation Hotel Intercontinental was an attack on the InterContinental Dhaka hotel on 9 June 1971, in Dhaka, then part of East Pakistan, in the Bangladesh Liberation War.
+Operation Hotel Intercontinental was an attack on the Hotel Intercontinental on 9 June 1971, in Dhaka, then part of East Pakistan, in the Bangladesh Liberation War.
 The attack was carried out by members of the commando unit of Mukti Bahini.

 Formation and deployment of Crack Platoon

 In June 1971, the World Bank sent a mission to observe the situation in East Pakistan.
 The media cell of Pakistan government maintained that the situation in East Pakistan was stable.
 Major Khaled Mosharraf, a sector commander of Mukti Bahini, planned to deploy a special commando team.
 The task assigned to the team was to carry out commando operations and to terrorise Dhaka.
 The main objective of this team was to prove that the situation was not stable.
 Moreover, Pakistan at that time was expecting economic aid.
 The plan was to stop the World Bank mission, and to make the UNHCR understand the true situation of East Pakistan, and therefore not provide financial aid.
 Khaled, along with Major ATM Hyder (a former SSG Commando), another sector commander, formed the Crack Platoon, initially of 17 members.
 They received commando training in Melaghar Camp.
 From Melaghar, commandos of the Crack Platoon headed for Dhaka on 4 June 1971 and launched the guerrilla operation on 5 June.
 Later, the number of commandos was increased, and the platoon was split and deployed in different areas surrounding Dhaka city.